doomvox/raku-study/notes/meeting_2022jul10.md

 4.  the great file manipulation issue like does rename reanme

-    1.  verbal status report
+    1.  verbal status report: difficulty reproducing the problem

-    2.  poked around in docs

 5.  unix.stackexchange